leobago/BSC-ETH2/altona-validator/README.md

 [Link](https://www.reddit.com/r/ethstaker/comments/g9dbug/what_causes_missed_attestations/) to the reddit discussion where the possible causes are explained.

 #### Edit validator name
-1. Go to your Validator overview page on beaconcha.io ([Our page](https://altona.beaconcha.in/validator/4384#overview) as example).
+1. Go to your Validator overview page on beaconcha.in ([Our page](https://altona.beaconcha.in/validator/4384#overview) as example).
 2. Click on the NAME field.
 3. Type custom name.
 4. Go to [MyCrypto](https://www.mycrypto.com/sign-and-verify-message/sign).
 On the "Sign Message" tab, select Web3 and allow Metamask extension to connect MyCrypto.